-Everything about Google AI Overviews: How Things Have Changed from SGE to Now
+Everything about Google AI Overviews: How things have changed from SGE to now

 AI is being integrated into every field, and Google is no exception.
 The company actively uses this technology across its innovations, including search pages.
 That’s right—we’re talking about the popular AI Overviews!